 Dental Treats and Toys Work Too

 Nothing works as well as daily brushing, but if you cannot get to it every day, or if you feel your pet needs some extra dental care, dental treats and toys work great.
 Dental toys include ropes and grooved toys that sweep away plaque as the chew.
 Rawhides as well as specially formulated, edible treats are also good, daily options.

 Coastal Loves Pets

 The next time you come to Coastal, bring your pet with you.
 And be sure to take them to the pet section.
 There you’ll find Greenies dental chews for dogs in assorted sizes, including options that help with joint care.
-And for that special cat in your life, we have Science Diet® Feline Adult Oral Care.
+And for that special cat in your life, we have feline dental treats.
 You’ll also find a full line of food, toys, treats, collars, leashes, beds, and other oral care items at your Northwest Owned and operated Coastal.